Home » Carbs From Fruits or Grains? What’s Better For Humans?

 For quick readers:

 Plants provide us with energetic nutrition: carbohydrates!
 The sheer existence of the energetic molecules is a small miracle: green parts of plants capture sunlight and convert it into a chemical form.
-Sugar molecules carry nothing less than transformed photonic energy in a way that it can power all of our body’s processes and metabolism.
+Sugar molecules carry nothing less than transformed photonic energy in a way that can power all of our body’s processes and metabolism.

 The two main energetic carbohydrate sources in plant foods are: